The US is restricting visas for nearly 300 Guatemalan lawmakers, others for 'undermining democracy'

 Last week, prosecutors alleged that minutes seized during a raid of electoral offices showed that results from the presidential runoff vote Arévalo won in August had irregularities and were therefore void.

-Arévalo accused the prosecution of seeking to undermine his ability to govern, and was quickly backed by a growing number of international entities like Organization of American States and the European Union, which sent observers to monitor the election and confirmed that voting adhered to democratic standards.
+Arévalo accused the prosecution of seeking to undermine his ability to govern, and was quickly backed by a growing number of international entities such as the Organization of American States and the European Union, which had sent observers to monitor the election and confirmed that voting adhered to democratic standards.

+The visa restrictions imposed by the United States were likely prompted by a series of controversial congressional votes in November.
+One targeted four electoral magistrates, who later left the country.
+Another passed a budget that critics say would simultaneously handicap Arévalo in delivering on campaign promises while boosting funding for offices that have supported alleged democratic attacks.

-EU foreign policy chief Josep Bornell said Friday that the body was also contemplating sanctions on those attempting to reverse the vote.
+EU foreign policy chief Josep Borrell said Friday that the bloc was also contemplating sanctions on those attempting to reverse the vote.

 “These latest actions and statements of the Public Prosecutor’s Office of Guatemala represent an attempt at a coup d’etat, spearheaded by politically motivated prosecutors,” Borrell said in a statement.
 “They show contempt for the clear will of Guatemala’s citizens.”